CLI & Scriptability API

 The crystl CLI lets you control crystl from any terminal.
 List gems, approve permissions, read terminal output, and script multi-agent workflows, all without touching the GUI.

 Free vs Guild.
-The rule is simple: any read is free, any mutation needs Guild (filing feedback and
+The rule is simple: any read is free, any mutation needs Guild (filing feedback,

 Setup